we-mohd-i001/documentations/docs.md

 # Storage

 Vaah Flutter allows its users to use storage options without any hassle.
-You just need to add some dependencies and the storage service is ready to use.
+You just need to write a few lines of code and the storage service is ready to use.

 ![Abstraction chart](https://img-v1.dev.getdemo.dev/screenshot/chrome_sJoUbLh7vm.png)

 Currently, it provides two local storage options: Hive and Flutter secure storage.